 Forest ecosystems represent the centerpiece of our conservation work, and old-growth conifer forests are the hallmark of Pacific Northwest forests.
 Iconic for the giant evergreens that dominate the landscape, these forests are characterized by wide and tall trees, multi-layered canopies rich with biodiversity, and decaying logs of fallen giants that feed new life.
 As a climate refuge for a vast number of species dependent on old forests and the microclimates they create, it is important that we focus our efforts on stemming the fragmentation of these areas and the stressors created by climatic change.
 In recent years, many old-growth stands throughout the Pacific Northwest have benefitted from protective forest management practices that have slowed harvesting and the destruction of these habitats (64).
-This more nuanced management of old-growth has resulted in a decrease in the loss of old-growth habitat, however, there is still much work to be done in ensuring connectivity, restoring degraded forest stands, and protecting mature forests that will be the old-growth of the future.
+This more nuanced management of old-growth has resulted in a decrease in the loss of old-growth habitat, however, there is still much work to be done in protecting mature forests that will be the old-growth of the near future, ensuring connectivity, and restoring degraded forest stands.